ipogorel/periscope-widgets-chartjs/README.md

 # periscope-wigdets-datatables

-This library is part of the [Periscope] platform and contains GhartJs chart implementation
+This library is part of the [Periscope] platform and contains Chartist chart implementation

 ## Running The App